buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 For glyphs inscribed on an object, typical triggers include opening the object, approaching within a certain distance of the object, or seeing or reading the glyph.

 You can further refine the trigger so the spell activates only under certain circumstances or according to physical characteristics (such as height or weight) or creature kind (for example, the ward could be set to affect hags or shapeshifters).
-You can also set conditions for avoiding the glyph's activation, such as speaking a password.
+You can also set conditions for avoiding the glyph' \*\*s activation, such as speaking a password.

 When you inscribe the glyph, choose one of the following options as its effect.
 Once triggered, the glyph glows, filling a 18-meter-radius sphere with dim light for 10 minutes, after which the spell ends.
 Each creature in the sphere when the glyph activates becomes a target of its effect, as does a creature that enters the sphere for the first time on a turn or ends its turn there.

 - *Death*.
 Each target must make a Fortitude Saving Throw, taking 10d10 necrotic damage on a failed save, or half as much damage on a successful one.
 - *Discord*.
 Each target must make a Fortitude Saving Throw.
 On a failed save, a target begins to quarrel and argue with another creature for 1 minute.
 During this time, it is incapable of meaningful communication and has -1d6 to Attack Rolls and ability checks.
 - *Fear*.
 Each target must make a Will Saving Throw and becomes frightened for 1 minute on a failed save.
 While frightened, the target drops whatever it is holding and must move at least 9 meters away from the glyph on each of its turns, if able.
 - *Hopelessness*.
 Each target must make a Will Saving Throw.
 On a failed save, the target is overwhelmed with despair for 1 minute.
-During this time, it can't attack or target any creature with harmful abilities, spells, or other magical effects.
+During this time, it can' \*\*t attack or target any creature with harmful abilities, spells, or other magical effects.
 - *Insanity*.
 Each target must make a Will Saving Throw.
 On a failed save, the target is driven insane for 1 minute.
-An insane creature can't take actions, can't understand what other creatures say, can't read, and speaks only in gibberish.
+An insane creature can' \*\*t take actions, can' \*\*t understand what other creatures say, can' \*\*t read, and speaks only in gibberish.
 The GM controls its movement, which is erratic.
 - *Pain*.
 Each target must make a Fortitude Saving Throw.
 On a failed save, the target becomes incapacitated with excruciating pain.
 - *Sleep*.
 Each target must make a Will Saving Throw and falls unconscious for 10 minutes on a failed save.
 A creature awakens if it takes damage or if someone uses an Action to shake it awake.
 - *Stunning*.
 Each target must make a Will Saving Throw and becomes stunned for 1 minute on a failed save.